Kleen-Lab/ViSATUI/README.md

 ![Picture displaying the task workflow, including the fixation point, the stimulus and the answers.](assets/workflow.png)

-There are four blocks of 25 trials each, for a total of 100 trials.
+There are four sets of 25 trials each, for a total of 100 trials.
-Each block begins with the same three "practice trials" (not scored) to allow for acclimation prior to the actual set of 25 trials.
+Each set begins with the same three "practice trials" (not scored) to allow for acclimation prior to the actual set of 25 trials.
-Blocks are balanced in terms of difficulty (similar average trial PCons), and thus can be done at different timepoints for longitudinal comparison.
+Sets are balanced in terms of difficulty (similar average trial PCons), and thus can be done at different timepoints for longitudinal comparison.

 ## Administering the task

 To administer the task, you need to:
 - Dowload the current folder (~127mb, due to picture stimuli), either by cloning the repository or by downloading the zip archive of the folder and extracting it to your desired location.
 - Open the User Interface by either entering `ViSATUI` into the MATLAB Command Window, or by double-clicking on the `ViSATUI.mlapp` file that is included in the folder.
-- Enter the `User ID` of the subject that will be performing the task.
+- Enter the `ID` of the subject that will be performing the task.
 This `ID` is important, since all data resulting from the task will be saved in a folder named after that `ID`, e.g. `ViSATUI/test_id/`.
-Make sure to enter the same `ID` for all the blocks that the subject performs.
+Make sure to enter the same `ID` for all the sets that the subject performs.
 - Have the subject start the task on the computer.
-They can perform different blocks in different sittings (i.e. over time or longitudinally), or do multiple in a row.
+They can perform different sets in different sittings (i.e. over time or longitudinally), or do multiple in a row.
 As long as the `ID` stays consistent, you can even close the software in between sessions.
 - You can find the resulting data in the `ViSATUI/ID` folders that are created for each subject `ID`.

 ## Behavioral metrics